Welcome

 I used to do a lot of other things

-Before becoming a professor, I worked as a congressional staffer, policy researcher, photojournalist, English teacher in Belarus, tree farm hand, designer, and senior data scientist in Japan, among many other things.
+Before becoming a professor, I had a lot of jobs. worked as a congressional staffer, policy researcher, photojournalist, English teacher in Belarus, tree farm hand, designer, and senior data scientist in Japan, among many other things.